 The City of Helsinki coordinated the project.
 The project partners included the cities of Espoo and Vantaa, Aalto University, University of Helsinki, Hanken School of Economics, Haaga-Helia, Laurea and Metropolia universities of applied sciences and Helsinki Region Chamber of Commerce, Helsinki Business Hub and Helsinki Marketing.
 The project was part of Talent Boost activities and funded by the AIKO operations.

 The project included three main areas of operation:

 - integrating international talents

-- developing activities to support the employment of international talents
+- developing activities to support the employment among international talents

-Metropolia’s role in the project is part of the activity 3, focusing on the employability of international students.
-The project activities include:
+Metropolia’s role in the project is part of the activity 3, focusing on the employment among international students.
+The project activities included:

 - integration company cooperation to studies in higher education,

 - developing and promoting an international talent pool in the Helsinki region

 - enhancing the demand, growth and visibility of international workforce via company cooperation